MatthewRalston/kmerdb/CITATION_FAQ.md

 programs.

-It is even optional to run this, as kmerdb will work without having 'kmerdb --citation' run first (in other words it is _not_ comparable to a clickwrap license, that must be accepted before the program will run).
+It is even optional to run this, as kmerdb will work without having 'kmerdb citation' run first (in other words it is _not_ comparable to a clickwrap license, that must be accepted before the program will run).
 However, not running it does not change that academic tradition requires you to cite in scientific articles.
 That